 - Gained an understanding of relevant therapeutic group theory, to use and reflect upon when working with groups

-- Analysed group process through film
+- Analysed group process through film and visual scenarios

 - Examined difficulties that can arise when working with groups in person and online

 - Experienced being in different groups

 - Identified the need for evaluation and feedback from service users

 - Understood the importance of regular supervision to review the group

 The course takes place over 10 weekday mornings.
 Course members are expected to fully attend all the training days for the entire session.
 This is to ensure that all participants can gain the maximum from everyone’s full participation in the programme.